Friday the 13th 1980

 Review by Luisito Joaquín González

 The Friday the 13th series has become almost comedic nowadays.
 Long gone are the times when Jason was scary.
-The signature Hockey Mask has become an almost ‘loveable’ image and I read a funny comment online the other day where a girl on the IMDB was asking about generally terrifying horror films and she said, “Not little-kid stuff like Friday the 13th”.
-However that wasn’t always the case and Steve Miner’s pulse raising sequel is easily the best of the series.
+The signature Hockey Mask has turned into a ‘loveable’ image and I read a funny comment online the other day where a girl on the IMDB was asking about generally terrifying horror films and she said, “Not little-kid stuff like Friday the 13th”.
+However that wasn’t always the case and Steve Miner’s pulse raising sequel is easily the best of the F13 series.
 Dare I say it?
 It’s almost as good as Halloween (there I said it).
 Put it this way, if I were to be abducted by aliens and they said, “Hey earthling lead us to the best Friday film” I would offer this version in a heartbeat.
-This is an ideal example of what a real slasher movie should be.
-Fast, suspenseful, creepy and ultimately out of your seat-jumpingly scary.
+This is an ideal example of what a real slasher movie should be: Fast, suspenseful, creepy and ultimately out of your seat-jumpingly scary.

 Many people forget – and Kasey was brutally reminded in the opening of Wes Craven’s Scream – that Jason was nothing but an unfortunate pup in the first film that popped out of the river as a kind of joke-scare for the climax.
 Even the, ahem, ‘lazy’ continuity of this particular franchise could not bring Madame Voorhees back for another stab at a campsite massacre and so the screenwriters turned to her ready and willing son.
-I have it on good authority that a second installment was always on the cards as it was part of the initial plan when the first chapter was seeking distribution.
+I have it on good authority that a second installment was always on the cards and it was part of the initial plan when the first chapter was seeking distribution.
 Sean S. Cunningham passed up on the chance to return, leaving directorship to his buddy Steve Miner who was heavily involved in the development the first time around.
-They say that inside every producer lies an eager director and it proved to be the perfect choice, as he showed a previously unseen flair for suspense that would make this film the classic that it has become.
+They say that inside every producer lies an eager director and he proved to be the perfect choice, as he showed a previously unseen flair for suspense that would make this film the classic that it has become.

 Five years after the now notorious Camp Blood killings, life is getting back to normal in the vicinity of Camp Crystal Lake.
 Paul Holt, an ambitious local, has decided to open a counselor training complex and invites some teenage applicants to begin training in the secluded location.
 Of course, they are not alone and before long the silhouette of a mysterious prowler is seen stalking the campsite.

-Whereas later entries to the chain would seem to roll out victims just to show their face and get killed, the screenplay spends time here developing the characters and it’s one of the best things about the feature.
+Whereas later entries to the F13 chain would seem to roll out victims just to show their face and get killed, this screenplay spends time here developing the lesser characters and it’s one of the best things about the feature.
 There are some unique personalities that help to unravel the first half of the picture and I remember having such a crush on Marta Kober’s Sandra when I was thirteen that I ended up dating a girl called Tracey Coster who looked exactly like her.
 (I even showed her the similarities; probably not the most thoughtful thing that I have ever done.)
 Whilst there are no obvious weaknesses in the performances of any of the supporting characters, it’s the two leads that walk away with the biggest adulation.
 Amy Steel is widely regarded as the greatest final girl of all time and I don’t remember seeing many that put up such a good fight against their assailant.
 The later chase sequences are effective, because Ginny is markedly intelligent and doesn’t make the usual mistakes of running upstairs when the door is open or walking straight in to the bogeyman’s clutches.
 I also liked the child psychology angle and the quick-witted way that she momentarily disables (and almost defeats) Jason.
 John Furey’s Paul may not be given get the same opportunities as his co-star to shine, but without his fearsome support of our fiery heroine, we never could have seen such a pulsating showdown .

 Amy Steel may deliver an almost perfect example of a woman in peril fighting back, but it is Steve Miner’s direction that is the REAL star of the show here.
 Each shot seems more creative than the last and he makes the most of an absolutely terrific score from Harry Manfredini.
 There are more popcorn-jolts in these 83 minutes than in many of the later continuations and thanks to some brilliant photography, Jason’s revelation (he had only been seen in silhouette up until that point) is well worth the anticipated wait.